AznDibs/Octagon/docs/Server/API.md

 Octagon.BlacklistedPlayers : table
 ```

-An array of all players blacklisted from monitored by Octagon.
+An array of all players blacklisted from being monitored by Octagon.

 ### `Octagon.Start()`
 ```lua